discretize/discretize-guides/builds/necromancer/condi-scourge/index.md

 ### Shade Skills

-In order to utilize shade-skills you either place a shade onto your target or stay within 180 range yourself.
+In order to utilise shade-skills you either place a shade onto your target or stay within 180 range yourself.

 - Maintain at least 1 shade at all times.
 - Using your shade skills will add additional applications of <Condition name="Burning"/> (from <Trait name="Dhuumfire"/>), <Condition name="Torment"/> and <Condition name="Vulnerability"/> (from <Trait name="Unyielding Blast"/>).